matityahuinba/DriveNetsProject/README.md

+This is a branch dedicated to adding an autocomplete mechanism to the select box of stock names.

 # Installation Guide
 Each of the folders below contains a part of the project that required to be complied and run in order that the entire project to work.